quinnshultz/calculator_songs/README.md

 # 50g Programs
-RPL Programs are in the rpl directory, these files can simply be transferred to the calculator.
-C Programs must be compiled with hpgcc49 before use.
+This is a collection of RPL and C programs for the HP 49 series calculator.